Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 Day 13: Tribeni to Chatara, then to Kathmandu

-After breakfast, we will raft until we reach the famous Baraha Temple.
-We will spend some time sightseeing; then we will paddle to Chatara – our final put-in point.
+After breakfast, we will raft to the famous Baraha Temple.
+We will spend some time sightseeing, then paddle to Chatara.
+It is our final put-in point.
 We will have our lunch at a local restaurant.
-From Chatara, we will take a private bus and drive to Kathmandu for about 14 to 15 hours.
+From Chatara, we will take a private bus to Kathmandu, a 9 to 10-hour drive.
+The drive takes you past rural valleys, towns, and terraced farms.
+As we enter Kathmandu, the atmosphere becomes more lively.
+It showcases the clear shift from the quiet river wilderness back into urban life.
 We will stop our bus for dinner at a Nepali restaurant.

 What to Bring During Multi River Expedition in Nepal